aws-samples/config-resource-compliance-dashboard/README.md

 The solution supports the following ways of activating AWS Config:
-1. manual setup on standalone AWS accounts
+1. manual setup on standalone AWS accounts.
-1. deployment by AWS Control Tower on AWS Organizations
+1. deployment by AWS Control Tower on AWS Organizations.
-1. AWS Config configuration history and configuration snapshot files
+1. AWS Config configuration history and configuration snapshot files.

 These two options have different ways of structuring the prefixes of the AWS Config files on Amazon S3.
 They are defined below, and the Lambda Partitioner function supports all of them.